hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 	* <Insert undercloudIP> is the IP of the undercloud node
 	* /tmp/heat_templates/ is the default location of the TAR files; enter the appropriate location, if you [changed the location](#default).
-	* <version> is.....

-	At the end of above step you will have the seed node updated with latest working copy of tripleo-ansible code and the helper scripts.

 	The files will now be extracted in the seed tmp node.
 If desired, you can delete the files in the `/tmp/heat_templates` directory.